D.C. United: Sponsorship

-Volkswagen Group of America.
-Other sponsors include Adidas, Chipotle Mexican Grill, GEICO, Verizon Wireless, and Papa John's Pizza.
+Consulting firm Guidehouse was announced as the jersey sponsor in a multi-year partnership on February 15, 2024.

 Stadium

 RFK Stadium (1996–2017)

 Robert F. Kennedy Memorial Stadium (RFK) was home to D.C.
 United, from the club's inaugural season in 1996, until the end of the 2017 season.
 The D.C.
 United Training Complex is located north of the stadium, and is where the Reserve Division team plays.

 RFK was built in 1961 as a dual-use stadium for baseball and American football.
 Before 1996, it occasionally hosted soccer matches, including the 1980 Soccer Bowl, the 1993 Supercoppa Italiana, and five matches during the 1994 FIFA World Cup.
 When the Washington Nationals baseball team shared the field from 2005 to 2007, there were criticisms about the playing surface and the field's dimensions.

 Audi Field (2018–present)

 Audi Field is a soccer-specific stadium at Buzzard Point in Southwest, Washington, D.C., and has a capacity of 20,000.
 It hosted its first game against Vancouver Whitecaps FC on July 14, 2018.
 The stadium's naming rights are owned by Audi, who signed a 12-year contract in February 2017.
 It was designed by Populous and Marshall Moya Design.
+At the new stadium, tailgating spaces were eliminated so that fans would have to buy drinks and food inside the stadium, where management would get a share of the revenues.

 Plans for a new stadium dated back to July 2006, when D.C.
 United proposed building a new stadium along the Anacostia River near Anacostia Park, but disputes with the city government forced the team to consider other sites.

 The tentative deal for the stadium was announced on July 25, 2013, which would see a 20,000–25,000-seat stadium built on the site, costing $300 million.
 It was signed into law on December 30, 2014.
 Groundbreaking began on February 27, 2017, and the ribbon cutting was on July 9, 2018.